 • Our goal is to empower each individual: the child, the caregiver and the parent who has been incarcerated.

-• We have partnered with state government agencies, non-profit agencies, and private individuals from across the state to form The Montana Alliance for Families Touched by Incarceration.
-This group is dedicated to providing support and advocacy to families as they navigate through the Criminal Justice System.
+• We have partnered with state government agencies, non-profit agencies, and private individuals from across the state.
+We are dedicated to providing support and advocacy to families as they navigate through the Criminal Justice System.

 Home Visitation Program